CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 Helper functions are of two types: validation helper functions are used in the **validationRules** column of the translation table.
 They validate the source values and always return TRUE or FALSE.
 If the validation fails, an error code is returned, otherwise the translation helper function in the **translationRules** column is run.
 Translation helper functions take a source value as input and return a translated target value for the target table.

-Helper functions are generally called with the name of the source value attribute to validate or translate as the first argument, and some other fixed arguments controling others aspects of the validation and translation process.
-Attribute names are replaced with the actual values by the translation engine when the current row is being processed.
-If names do not match a column name in the source table, the source value is simply passed to the helper function as a string.
-Some helper functions accept a variable number of input parameters by using comma separated strings of values as arguments (e.g. 'col1,col2,col3').
+Helper functions are generally called with the names of the source value attributes to validate or translate as the first arguments, and some other fixed arguments controling other aspects of the validation and translation process.
+Helper functions can take arguments in three formats:
+1. Strings - the string is simply passed from the translation table to the helper function.
+The string is written in the helper function either with no quotes (e.g. string1) or single quotes (e.g. 'string1').
+2. Source attribute names - if a column name from the source table is provided, the translation engine will pass the value in that column for the row being processed to the helper function.
+The source attribute name is identified in the translation table by wrapping it in {} (e.g. {columnA}).
+If the provided names do not match a column name in the source table, the name is simply passed to the helper function as a string.
+3. Comma separated strings of either string values or source attribute names - some helper functions support a variable number of input parameters by using comma separated strings of values as arguments (e.g. 'col1,col2,col3').
+An example is Concat() which concatenates any number of strings together.
+These are idenitfied in translation tables using single quotes, and can contain any number of comma separated column names ('{colA}, {colB}, {colC}'), string values ('str1, str2, str3'), or a mix of both ('str1, {colB}, str2, str3').

+If multiple validation helper functions are provided, they will run in order from left to right.
+Multiple validations can therefore be used to test for example, that a value is an integer, before testing whether it falls between two other values.

 One feature of the translation engine is that the return type of a translation function must be of the same type as the target attribute type defined in the **targetAttributeType** column of the translation table.
 This means some translation functions have multiple versions that each return a different type (e.g. CopyText, CopyDouble, CopyInt).